zcollest/scRegNetwrapper/README.md

 To obtain more information about any specific function, run `?"function_name"()` in your R session.

 ### Quantifying transcription factor and pathway activity
 The first step is to quantify the activity of transcription factors and/or pathways from the scRNAseq gene expression data.
 To better understand the DoRothEA confidence scores used in the `run_dorothea()` function, please refer to the DoRothEA package from the Saez Lab: https://github.com/saezlab/dorothea/.
 To better understand the inputs for the `run_progeny()` function, please refer to the PROGENy package from the Saez Lab: https://github.com/saezlab/progeny/.
+If interested in inserting custom regulons or pathways, the format must be the same as the regulons and pathways from DoRothEA and PROGENy, respectively.

 ```R
 # Running dorothea and progeny